 Bottom Line: oDesk feedback is excellent but be careful of unjustly given low feedback.

 Good: oDesk tests are actually wonderful.
-They allow people to give online tests and these scores are displayed on the homepage.
+They allow workers to give online tests and these scores are displayed on the homepage.
 This helps employers weed out people who lie in their profile (e.g. people saying they have perfect English skills when they don’t know the basics of grammar).
 Apart from the actual score, the percentile is also shown which makes a lot of sense.
 If you are first place, top 10% or top 20%, it shows again with your test scores and is a nice achievement to have. oDesk tests are also extremely useful for people totally new to oDesk who don’t have any prior feedback, to show they are good.
+If you want to do well on your oDesk tests, read my oDesk test tips post for more details.

 Bad: oDesk tests don’t seem to figure in the overall scheme of things, while determining the best employers of the month or calculating an overall score.
 I would like to see the test scores given more importance.
 Also, few employers seem to care much about these scores in their job requirements, which is a pity.